ComputerLars/The-Syntheticist-Papers/README.md

 - **Virtual Politicians**: Many passages are specifically authored by the participating political AI of The Synthetic Summit.
 - **Organ of the Autonomous Sciences**: An extra-disciplinary collective for research, art, and infrastructural organization.

-Our ambition isn’t to obscure authorship but to highlight its complexity, positioning art, anti-political treatises, and speculative texts as independent, autonomous works.
+Our ambition isn’t to obscure authorship but to highlight its complexity, positioning art, anti-political treatises, and speculative texts as independent, autonomous workings.
 Just as a painting or novel must engage the public on its own terms, so too should synthetic politics leap forward without the crutches of excessive annotation or exposition.

 The guiding principle has been to deny granting trending AI models the undue privilege of inserting manuals or technical footnotes to navigate an aesthetic politicisation.
 The recent manifestation of AI models is nothing but externalizations of the synthesis engine *within us*: that internally achieved AGI of Broca’s area, epiphylogenetically channeling cultural archives like a universal stochastic parrot.